Testing parametric models in linear-directional regression: Abstract

 \section{Abstract}

 This supplement is organized as follows.
-Section \ref{gofreg:appendix:particular} contains particular cases of the projected local estimator for the circular and spherical situations and their relations with polar and spherical coordinates.
-Section \ref{gofreg:appendix:prooftechlemmas} gives the technical lemmas used to prove the main results in the paper.
-Finally, Section \ref{gofreg:appendix:simus} provides further details about the simulation study and gives extra results omitted in the paper.
+Section \ref{appendix:prooftechlemmas} gives the technical lemmas used to prove the main results in the paper.
+Section \ref{appendix:empev} shows an empirical evidence of the asymptotic distribution of the test statistic.
+Section \ref{appendix:simus} provides a complete description on the simulation study.
+Finally, Section \ref{appendix:data} describes data preprocessing and results omitted from data application.